Printing Terms

 Tag paper

-a heavy utility grade of paper used to print tags, such as the store tags on clothing.
-Tag paper must be strong and durable, yet have good affinity for printing inks.
+A heavy utility grade of paper that must be strong and durable, yet have good affinity for printing inks.

 Tear Strength